 Portable toilet and disposal area designated??? – NOPE!

-Within the first couple of hours of the flood, it rendered our septic system useless.
+Flood Waters = Flooded Septic.
+Within the first couple of hours of the flood, our septic system was useless.

 Here was our situation; 5 family members (3 females and 2 males), flooding outside and torrential rain, no toilet, 3 Days.
 I honestly don’t think I can express the gravity of this predicament but it was as serious to us at the moment as any other emergency situation.
 Not only did we have to relieve ourselves, we had to do so in a manner that wouldn’t contaminate our surroundings and pollute the air.

-With the advice from a friend (Laurie Neverman), access to the internet, plus a little knowledge, we were able to make a safe, temporary (still using it days after the storm due to high water levels, ugh) Emergency Relief System AKA Bucket Porta Potty.
+With the advice from a friend (Laurie Neverman), access to the internet, we were able to make a safe, low mess bucket toilet.
+(We needed to use it for days after the storm due to high water levels.)

-I highly suggest prefabbing your own ERS for future emergency situations.
+I highly suggest prefabbing your own DIY portable toilet for future emergency situations.
 They can be stored easily and cost almost nothing.

-How to Make a DIY Portable Toilet ( AKA Emergency Relief System)
+How to Make a DIY Portable Toilet (Portable Camping Toilet)

 - Several plastic grocery store trash bags